georgiamoon/meredithsomers/index.md

 ```

-# _"Somers is gutsy in the start of her story ..." - Maryland-Delaware-D.C.
+"Somers is gutsy in the start of her story ..." - Maryland-Delaware-D.C.
 Press Association
-### _"Even the New York Times has cub reporters!" - my dad
+"Even the New York Times has cub reporters!" - my dad

-- Bulleted
-- List

-1. Numbered
-2. List

 ```